IWSLT/IWSLT.github.io/_pages/2022/shared-tasks/isometric.md

 <!-- the task, the languages, and the type of data -->

 ### Updates
+- March 25: Deadline to the shared task submission is extended until March 29 (AoE)
+- March 25: The reference of the blind test will be released on March 29 (previously March 25).
 - March 11: Blind test set (_only the source_) and evaluation script
 will be released by March 14 [Isometric SLT repo](https://github.com/amazon-research/isometric-slt).
 See [System Submission](isometric.md#system-submission) section for more details.
-- March 25: The reference of the blind test will be released.

 ## Description